People

 Caldwell HeadshotCleopatra Howard Caldwell

-Cleopatra Howard Caldwell is Professor Emertus and served as the Chair of the Department of Health Behavior and Health Education and Director of the Center for Research on Ethnicity, Culture, and Health (CRECH) at the University of Michigan School of Public Health.
+Cleopatra Howard Caldwell is Professor Emertus and served as the Chair of the Department of Health Behavior and Health Equity and Director of the Center for Research on Ethnicity, Culture, and Health (CRECH) at the University of Michigan School of Public Health.
 She was also a founding director of the MIWI Training Program!
 She is also a Faculty Associate with the Program for Research on Black Americans (PRBA) at the Institute for Social Research and an Adjunct Professor in the Department of Psychology.
 She holds a PhD in Social Psychology from the University of Michigan.
 Her research addresses how psychosocial and environmental factors influence health and well-being of African American populations, and her methodologic expertise encompasses both intervention and survey research techniques.
 She also has expertise conducting community-based participatory research (CBPR) and developing community-academic partnerships to design and evaluate health interventions for youth and families.
 Dr. Caldwell has led or otherwise been involved with several federally funded studies designed to reduce racial health disparities among African American adolescents and adults.
 She serves as a mentor for junior faculty of color through multiple national training programs including the National Research Mentoring Network (NRMN), the Robert Wood Johnson's New Connections Mentoring Program, and the American Psychological Association's Cyber Mentoring Program.

 Faculty Bio